snoozleEmily/my_little_master/data/story_content/lore/story.md

 ---

-You close the book, with your mind reeling with the weight of ancient knowledge.
-Who were these gods?
-You wonder.

-Were they mere myth, or had their hands once truly shaped the world?
-I whish I could {choice}

-The status of cats in Egypt was such that they were often mummified and buried with honors similar to those given to humans.
+The Black Cat grimore the sacrate script which evokes the gods’ unspoken agreement and their eternal influence, has written `The status of cats in Egypt was such that they were often mummified and buried with honors similar to those given to humans.
+Proof that mortals once knew their place—as pawns in a game played by twelve hands, their servants the true architects of history.` The reeling weight of ancient knowledge it holds.

+- [Who were these gods?]
+Were they creators, or parasites feeding on mortal belief?
+Stories claim they abandoned the world.
+Yet the cats’ burial rites—identical to those in the Grimoire—suggest their servants never left.
+- [Mere myth?]
+Or a warning?

+...